-Now one year old, the PlayStation 4 is already well on its way to becoming one of the most successful games consoles of all time.
+Now rapidly approaching two years old, the PlayStation 4 is already well on its way to becoming one of the most successful games consoles of all time.

-After selling an incredible one million units in just its first 24 hours on sale in the US, the PS4 has now been snapped up by 13 million gamers worldwide.
+After selling an incredible one million units in just its first 24 hours on sale in the US, the PS4 has now been snapped up by 23 million gamers worldwide at last count.

 Coming in at $549.95, the PS4 is $50 cheaper than the traditional Xbox One bundle with the Kinect, making it appear terrific value.
 However Microsoft has since released a an Xbox One package that does away with the Kinect for a cheaper $499.
 You can find it for under $500 online though if you shop around.

 If you do want to get yourself a PlayStation Camera, it can be bought separately for $89.95.